ithinkdancan/custom-sidebars/readme.txt

 3. screenshot-3.png A new box is added to the post and page edit forms, where you can set your custom sidebars up.

 == Changelog ==

+= 0.6 =

+*	New interface, more user friendly
+*	Added the possibility of customize the blog sidebars
+*	Added the sidebars by category, so now you can personalize all the post that belongs to a category easily in a hierarchycal way
+*	Added the possibility of customize the authors page sidebars
+*	Added the possibility of customize the tags page sidebars
+*	Added, now it is possible to edit the sidebars names, as well as the pre-widget, post-widget, pre-title, post-title for a sidebar.
+*	Added the possibility of customize the sidebars of posts list by category or post-type.

 = 0.5 =